BassT23/Proxmox/README.md

 to the published Beta, use `update beta -up`; the selected branch is preserved in `USED_BRANCH` for later checks and self-updates.

-Upgrading from 5.0 to 5.1 requires a restart of the Proxmox host after the upgrade.
-The updater does not reboot automatically.
+Upgrading from version 5.0 or earlier to 5.1 requires a restart of the Proxmox host to fully complete the Ultimate Updater migration.
+The host itself remains usable before the restart, but some Ultimate Updater components may not work reliably until the restart has been performed.
+The updater does not reboot the host automatically.
+Updates within the 5.1 line do not require this migration restart; individual system updates may still report `REBOOT REQUIRED` for unrelated package or kernel changes.

 # Q&A:
 [Discussion](https://github.com/BassT23/Proxmox/discussions/60)